ArshKA/Racing-Agent/README.md

 ## Looking Back
-  Yes, it would be arrested for driving under influence.
-In every simulation I ran however, the car learned the same winding behavior indicating that it was not a case of a local optima but rather pocesses some strategic advantage.
-Of course it would require further testing to determine the exact cause.
-I believe that removing the tiling patterns on both the grass and the track elimated some signals which could indicate the velocity of the car.
-On a perfectly straight track, one frame is identical to the next, providing no information regarding the velocity of the agent.
-By twisting through the track, each frame is different from the previous providing enough info to determine the magnitude of direction of the velocity.
-Now, it is possible that the winding pattern was easier for the model to learn rather than more continous actions.
-Outputing "left" for 5 iterations and then "right" for the next 5 could be the result of large weight values coupled with the final sigmoid activation function.
+  Yeah I know, this agent would be pulled over for DUI.
+In every simulation, the car learned the same winding behavior indicating that this behavior is not a local optima but rather provides some sort of strategic advantage.
+Of course it, with the nature of black box nueral networks, would require further testing to determine the exact cause.
+I'm under the impression that removing the tiling patterns on both the grass and the track elimated some indicators to determine the velocity of the car.
+On a perfectly straight track, each frame is identical to the next, providing no information regarding the velocity of the agent.
+By twisting through the track, the overlaying of images produces varience to determine the magnitude of direction of the car.
+Obviously, it is possible that the winding pattern was simply easier for the model to learn rather than continous actions.
+Outputing "left" for 5 iterations and "right" for the next 5 could merely be the result of large weight values coupled with the final sigmoid activation function.

   ### Potential Improvements:
   - Maintain image complexity